-This page is a look at what constitutes a natural and normal mental outlook from a Satanic point of view and a comparison of how white light ideals distort this balance.
+What constitutes a natural and normal mental outlook from a Satanic point of view?
+And a comparison of how white light ideals distort this balance.

 Grey is the true and imperfect color of mankind.
 The upturned pentacle shows that this balanced picture is firmly established in reality, in the ground.
 It accepts the Aspects of Satan as below:

 Belial: 'Without a master'.
 We are worthless if we cannot look after ourselves.
 Our grasp of reality and our control is our embrace of Belial, the Earth.

 This balance of forces holds up mankind in our most natural and powerful state.
 From this stability we are able to reach as high as possible, and discover the truths of our existence.

 Our carnal, selfish side is the force behind our altruism and worth.
 Some teachings or feelings can cause us to deny that this is true, causing imbalance.
 To pretend that only the bits of us we like are important, or to allow idealism and doctrine to mask our full animal natures, is to lose the ability to balance yourself or view yourself with honesty.

 Accepting that all altruism is long term selfishness and that any good motive is based on carnal, animal instinct is an essential part of our emotional honesty.
 Without this we are not in touch with ourselves and we become less understanding of our own motivations and desires.
 Without self understanding there is less control and increased stupidity: Ironically, this kind of naive stupidity itself leads to suffering and evil.

 Goodguy Badge' labelled on the diagram above refers to a particular element of popular religion, where someone attempts to pretend to embody goodness, to give a "holy" appearance, or who pretends that they are doing good for its own sake and have no ulterior motivations.